-If you as an individual or as a company is willing to buy Reserved Instances, then you’re making a huge investment towards this direction.
+If you as an individual or as a company are willing to buy Reserved Instances, then you’re making a huge investment in this direction.
 This investment should then have the potential to save you a significant amount of money down the lane— but a miscalculation at this point in time can cost you dear, and even cost you desperately.
 However, Reserved Instances shouldn’t be feared as this seems to be an area where it is proven to work on almost all the possible scenarios.
-It’s imperative that businesses looking to save money on their cloud would want themselves to be familiarized with Reserved Instances, which truly is the most significant cost saving tool that Amazon provides in the recent of times.
+It’s imperative that businesses looking to save money on their cloud would want themselves to be familiarized with Reserved Instances, which truly is the most significant cost-saving tool that Amazon provides in recent of times.
 They simply must do so carefully.
 When used correctly, RIs can produce truly invaluable savings; when used incorrectly, they can devastate your budget.

 Let us not take a moment out of this, and let us get started with the basics of what AWS Reserved Instances have to offer us and also let us take each individual part and understand it in a better manner.
 Let us get going then!

-Amazon’s EC2 reserved instances reserves capacity that matches the attributes of the reserve instance, if there is an availability zone specified.
+Amazon’s EC2 reserved instances reserves capacity that matches the attributes of the reserve instance if there is an availability zone specified.
 This capacity reservation that has been made on a reserved instance will be automatically utilized while running the instances matching the attributes.
 Reserved instances that are scoped to a specific region are automatically applied with the reserved instance’s discount to that specific instance usage across all the instances.
-This makes it easier for an individual or an Organization to leap the advantages of any of these Reserved Instance’s discounted rate.
+This makes it easier for an individual or an Organization to leap the advantages of any of these Reserved Instance’s discounted rates.

 The way reserved instances work within the AWS EC2 ecosystem can be considered beneficial to the customers over the traditional on-demand instance pricing.
 This is achieved because of the fact that the reserved instances are not actually physical instances but they are just a billing discount that gets applied on your on-demand instances available in your account.
 The only way that this can be achieved is that the on-demand instances must match a specific set of attributes in order to reap benefits from the billing discount.

 In the above-mentioned scenario, it is that you are running an on-demand instance (type T2, to be very precise) in your account and for which you will have to shell out paying on-demand prices.
 If you would have purchased a reserved instance that matches the business requirement where you were running your existing instance, the billing benefit will be applied to the pricing immediately.
 Based on your requirements, if you will and wish to purchase a reserved instance for a C4 instance – meaning that you do not have any instances running in your account matching these attributes of reserved instances.
-In the next step, you would launch an instance that matches your attributes of the C4 reserved instance then the billing benefit would immediately applied to it.
+In the next step, you would launch an instance that matches your attributes of the C4 reserved instance then the billing benefit would immediately be applied to it.

 Based on the observations made above, you can choose from a combination of parameters (mix and match) as displayed below, so that these match your needs and requirements: